KatharaFramework/Kathara/README.md

 In addition there is another command, `lwipe`, that erases every container and network created by Kathará, including its cache.

-Also the subnet `172.0.0.0/8` (basically any IP starting with `172`) is reserved and should not be used when configuring links.
+Also the subnet `172.0.0.0/8` is reserved and should not be used when configuring links.
+Subsequent subnets may also be used if the number of links grows past 236 (virtually from `172.0.0.0/8` to `255.0.0.0/8`).
+You can control this by using the option `--counter` followed by a number in `lstart` (e.g.: `$NETKIT_HOME/lstart --counter 255` will start from `173.19.0.0`).
+This trick is used to create more network links despite Docker limitations.

 For `ltest`there are 2 minor adjustments:
 * `--verify` needs to be followed by `=` before the option (e.g. `ltest --verify=user`).